 Because Dawn of War 2 ditched the base-building, its predecessor has become a standard bearer for fans of build orders who miss that particular flavor of RTS.
 The thing is, what made Dawn of War's base-building great was how downplayed it was compared to the RTS games that came before it.
 It's not about carefully managing walls and cranking out more gatherers than the other players so your economy can triumph.
 There's no gold, no spice, no vespene bloody gas.
 The main way to gather resources in Dawn of War is to kill for them.

 Nodes are spread across the map and you might grab a couple peacefully in those early moments where everyone is scouting and constructing their first power plant, but sooner than you think it's going to kick off.
 Dawn of War is the RTS accelerated.
-Instead of marching individual soldiers out of the barracks one at a time and click-dragging them into control groups they come in ready-made squads, and if you want a squad to be bigger you can teleport more troops in while in the field.
+Instead of marching individual soldiers out of the barracks one at a time and click-dragging them into control groups they come in ready-made squads, and if you want a squad to be bigger you can teleport more troops in while it's in the field.
 Same for reinforcements.
-Instead of constantly flicking back to the barracks to replace losses, you just teleport them in.
+Instead of constantly flicking back to the barracks to replace losses, you just fire up the teleporter and off they go.
 This squad needs a missile launcher because they saw an armored vehicle over the next hill?
 Teleporter goes brrr.

 Dawn of War is fast enough that you'll soon hit the unit cap and be leading a massive force that includes vehicles and robotic dreadnoughts who pick up individual enemies to fling around.
 Zoomed-out it's a glorious mess of lasers and explosions, and zoomed-in you'll see sync kills (opens in new tab) where someone gets pinned to the ground with a spear or has their head lopped off by a daemon.
 There is Only War and honestly it rules.

-The base game's story builds to something unexpected, while the Winter Assault expansion is very much for fans of the Imperial Guard, but where it's really at is the Dark Crusade expansion's campaign mode (opens in new tab), which has eight factions fighting over persistent maps where you return to one of your territories under siege and find all the defenses you built last time waiting.
-If that's not enough, the Soulstorm expansion has received the most love from modders (opens in new tab) and its Ultimate Apocalypse mod takes away the unit cap and ups the scale even more.
+The base game's story builds to something unexpected, while the Winter Assault expansion is very much for fans of the Imperial Guard, but where it's really at is the Dark Crusade expansion's campaign mode, which has eight factions fighting over persistent maps where you return to one of your territories under siege and find all the defenses you built last time waiting.
+If that's not enough, the Soulstorm expansion has received the most love from modders (opens in new tab), who have taken away the unit cap and upped the scale even more.
 It's 40K in its final form, eating worlds and firing missiles from a tank shaped like a church organ.

 Warhammer 40,000: What to read next